Washington Nationals vs. Miami Marlins Results, Stats, and Recap - September 18, 2020 Gametracker

 ROSTER MOVES

-Nationals: INF/OF Brock Holt was reinstated from the paternity list.
-OF Yadiel Hernandez was optioned to the alternate training site, and RHP Wil Crowe was designated the 29th man for the doubleheader.
+Nationals: Holt was reinstated from the paternity list, and OF Yadiel Hernandez was optioned to the alternate training site.

-Marlins: RHP Johan Quezada was optioned to Miami's alternate training site.
-RHP Robert Dugger was recalled, and LHP Dan Castano was appointed the 29th man for the doubleheader.
+Marlins: RHP Johan Quezada was optioned to Miami's alternate training site, and RHP Robert Dugger was recalled.

 UP NEXT

-Nationals: RHP Wil Crowe (0-1, 7.50 ERA) gets the ball for the second game of the doubleheader.
-LHP Patrick Corbin (2-5, 4.10 ERA) is scheduled to start Saturday in the third game of the series.
+Nationals: LHP Patrick Corbin (2-5, 4.10 ERA) is scheduled to start Saturday in the third game of the series.

 ---